Charles94jp/NameSilo-DDNS/readme.md

 First of all, follow the steps in [start](#start) to configure the DDNS file.

-Then configure the DDNS.service file, modify the path of DDNS file in it, and finally:
+Then configure the DDNS.service file, modify the path of DDNS file in it, and finally run:

 ```
 cp  ./DDNS.service  /usr/lib/systemd/system/DDNS.service